-- In the Find My Mobile account interface, you should see your registered phone on the left-hand side.
+- Then, in the Find My Mobile account interface, you should see your registered phone on the left-hand side.

 - On the left sidebar, select ‘Unlock my screen.’

-- Now select ‘Unlock’ and wait for a few seconds for the process to finish.
+- Then, select ‘Unlock’ and wait for a few seconds for the process to finish.